Q: Is the Career Intern Program for anyone?

 Q: Is this an after school class?

 A: Somewhat.
 Students are released from their 5th, and 6th hours (some are released beginning with their 4th hour) and spend approximately 12 hours a week at their intern site.
-Students also meet every Friday with the coordinator from 1:00 p.m. to 3:30 p.m. during mandatory seminars.
+Students also meet every once a week in a seminar setting with fellow interns at the Livonia Career and Technical Center.

 Q: Can students take a Career Center class while participating in the CIP?